Search Dental Tribune

 You’ve authored a book on Artificial Intelligence in Dentistry.
 Could you provide some key insights into how AI is being applied in dentistry today?

-Our book on "AI in Dentistry" is regarded as a premier global resource, showcasing the diverse applications of AI across various dental specialties.
+Our book on "AI in Dentistry" is regarded as a premier global resource, showcasing the diverse applications of AI across various dental specialities.
 It highlights AI's role in automatically detecting and segmenting anatomical structures in dental radiographs, such as teeth, maxillofacial bones, and other structures like the maxillary sinus and mandibular canal, aiding dentists in quicker and more accurate diagnosis and treatment planning.

 In dentistry, AI assists in detecting alveolar bone loss, evaluating periodontal disease progression, identifying periapical lesions, and predicting various endodontic conditions.
 AI has made significant advancements in the detection and prediction of various aspects of endodontics, including identifying periapical lesions, crown and root fractures, root and canal morphology, working length determination, and detecting second mesio-buccal canals.